ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the DMARC check against "example.com".

-The Organizational Domain administrator should be careful not to delegate control of subdomains if this is an issue, and to consider using the "strict" Identifier Alignment option if appropriate.
+The Organizational Domain administrator should be careful not to delegate control of subdomains if this is an issue, and consider using the "strict" Identifier Alignment option if appropriate.

 ##  Interoperability Issues {#interoperability-issues}